-A breech baby and post-term labor are two emergency situations in childbirth.
+A breech baby and post-term labor are 2 emergency situations in childbirth.
 Acupuncture therapy can help address these conditions and may reduce the need for drugs or C-sections.

-Browse our full range of treatments, or feel free to call (214) 893-4321 or email jadeclinicdallas@gmail.com with any comments, questions, or feedback.
+Browse our full range of treatments, or contact us with any questions:

 Specific Female Reproductive Issues